All about content management systems (CMS)

-Other than making it look nice, it's easy to add pages and posts and organise your menus to make it easy for people to find your info.
+Wix makes it effortless to add pages and posts to your site and organise your menus so people can quickly and easily find your info.

 - People building their own website

 Squarespace is the perfect tool for people on the go who are concerned with the aesthetics of their website.
-Don't get me wrong, its a very functional CMS with a fantastic drag and drop editor and easy editing, but it's definitely made for 'pretty' sites.
+It's a very functional CMS with a fantastic drag and drop editor and easy editing, but it's definitely made to create 'pretty' sites.
 The templates are ultra-modern, and even the basic ones are pretty flexible when it comes to style editing.

 What about other Content Management Systems?

-There are thousands of content management systems on the market now, and they generally fit into one of two categories.
+There are countless content management systems on the market which generally fit into one of two categories.

-Software as a Service (SaaS) Content Management Systems, like HubSpot CMS, Wix and Squarespace, allow you to focus on building your website.
-They host your website, maintain it, provide free themes and security updates, and basic functionality.
-This also includes platforms like BigCommerce, Shopify, and more.
+Software as a Service (SaaS) content management systems like HubSpot CMS, Wix and Squarespace, make it relatively easy to build your own website.
+They host your site and provide maintenance, free themes, security updates and basic functionality.
+Other SaaS platforms include BigCommerce and Shopify, among others.